KidOfEpicness/MidnightHype/coming-soon.md

 Kitchen a message telling them what you ordered, if we are able to make what you ordered, we will, if we cannot, then sadly, your order will be denied

+**Music!**
+Yep, The next update will incude music! check your help command for the music commands when you get it!

 **Nothing else for now folks, keep checking the Discord to see any new commits**